Trodelvy® (sacituzumab govitecan-hziy)

 AI-generated content may be incorrect.

-Nausea and vomiting are common with TRODELVY and can sometimes be severe.
+Nausea and vomiting can be severe.
 Before each dose of TRODELVY, you will receive medicines to help prevent nausea and vomiting.
 You should be given medicines to take home with you, along with instructions about how to take them to help prevent and treat any nausea and vomiting after you receive TRODELVY.

 A blue outline of a doctor